krel99/ZTM-Rust-Activities-Completed/README.md

+My own fork of Zero To Mastery Activities.
+This was not created properly as a fork, so it doesn't link original repository, but below is the original ReadMe text with the links.

 # About
 This repository is part of the Rust programming language course available at [zerotomastery.io](https://zerotomastery.io/).
 This repository (along with the lecture slides for this course) is available as a zip package [here](https://cdn.jayson.info/ztm/zerotomastery.io-rust.zip).